Consistent Critical Read Filter

 The Consistent Critical Read (CCR) filter allows consistent critical reads to be done through MaxScale while still allowing scaleout of non-critical reads.

 When the filter detects a statement that would modify the database, it attaches a routing hint to all following statements done by that connection.
-This routing hint guides the routing module to route the statement to the master server where data is guaranteed to be in an up-to-date state.
+This routing hint guides the routing module to route the statement to the primary server where data is guaranteed to be in an up-to-date state.
 Writes from one session do not, by default, propagate to other sessions.

 Note: This filter does not work with prepared statements.
 Only text protocol queries are handled by this filter.